HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 UCSC has created this [Orange Workspace](https://app.zenhub.com/workspaces/orange-5d680d7e3eeb5f1bbdf5668f/board?milestones=Q3%202019%20Milestone%203%232019-09-23&releases=5ccb269f364bad566f9542d0&repos=139095537,124946326,124946282,130759918,198898884,93565055,168172092,142053167).

-### Release Demonstration and Retrospective
+### Release Demonstration

 ***At Release Completion***.
-The Release Shepherd MUST schedule and faciliate a Release Demonstration and Retrospective meeting with the DCP Community and the Oversight Committee.
+The Project Leads MUST schedule and lead a Release Demonstration with the DCP Community and the Oversight Committee.
+The intent of the meeting is to demonstrate the Release deliverables as documented in the Roadmap Objectives.

+### Quarterly Retrospective

-The intent of the meeting is to demonstrate the Release deliverables as documented in the Roadmap Objectives, to share learnings, and identify opportunities to improve the planning process for future Releases.
+The Project Leads MUST schedule and faciliate a Retrospective meeting with the DCP Community to share learnings and identify opportunities to improve the Roadmap and Planning process.

 ### Acceptance Criteria